I've worked in the lawn care business for many years and know the importance of good equipment when it comes to producing high-quality work.

 If you mow lawns for a living, for a side income, or have a good-sized yard yourself, you'll need the right equipment.
-In this article, I will share my experience with this trimmer and tell you why I think it is the most important tool you will have in your lawn care arsenal.
+In this article, I will share my experience with this trimmer and tell you why I think it is the most important tool you can have in your lawn care arsenal.

 It's Worth Every Cent

 The money you would save getting the cheaper trimmers is not worth it in the end.
-When you are making money using the trimmer, you will find yourself testing the limits of quality with it.
+When you are making money using the trimmer you will find yourself testing the limits of quality with it.
 I have tested my Echo SRM-225 to the limit on lawns that are more like small jungles.
-When you are waist deep in tall grass and trying to do a clean up for a new customer, your equipment is your best friend.
+When you are waist-deep in tall grass and trying to do a clean-up for a new customer, your equipment is your best friend.

 The Echo SRM-225 is well designed and durable.
 The feature of having an easy line feed alone will save you the time and effort that make it worth getting.
 The engine and components are made to last and run for a long time.